maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    Returns the associated value of *string* as a null terminated UTF-8 encoded string, or *NULL* if *string* is not a JSON string.

-   The retuned value is read-only and must not be modified or freed by the user.
+   The returned value is read-only and must not be modified or freed by the user.
 It is valid as long as *string* exists, i.e. as long as its reference count has not dropped to zero.